CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 other pushers...

 ### Boris Pusher

+t is an accurate second-
+order scheme for the acceleration equation, i.e., the error is proportional to (At)2 ; (b) It is explicit and very simple (does not require any extra infor- mation); and (c) It is stable and neutral within the threshold At value.
 Leap-frog algorithm is used also for the discretization in time of particle position $\mathbf{x}$ and velocity $\mathbf{v}$ (or momentum $\mathbf{p}$).
 The integration scheme follows from  considering only temporal discretization, with

 $$\mathbf{x}^{n+1}=\mathbf{x}^n+ \mathbf{v}^{n+1/2}\Delta t$$